How to Use the Command 'git merge-base' (with examples)

 Explanation:

-• commit_1 and commit_2: The two commits for which we want to find the common ancestors.
+• commit_1 commit_2: Again, these arguments specify which two commits you are comparing to find common ancestors.

 Example output: